Skip to main content

 3. When you've created your budget, stick to it!
 Review your budget quarterly and continue to look for ways to cut expenses, since little changes add up over time.

-4. If you have many types of debt, or debt that's spread across many lenders, the How to Prioritize Your Debt video can give you tips for tackling it.
+4. If you have many types of debt, or debt that's spread across many lenders, this article on how to prioritize debt can give you tips for tackling it.

 Pay down debt